kmpf/uap/doc/source/interaction.rst

   $ uap <project-config>.yaml status -h
   usage: uap [<project-config>.yaml] status [-h] [--even-if-dirty]
+                                            [--no-tool-checks]
-                                            [--cluster CLUSTER] [--summarize]
+                                            [--cluster CLUSTER] [--details]
-                                            [--graph] [--sources]
+                                            [--job-ids] [--summarize] [--graph]
-                                            [-r [RUN [RUN ...]]]
+                                            [--sources] [-r [RUN [RUN ...]]]

   This script displays by default information about all runs of the pipeline as configured in '<project-config>.yaml'.
 But the displayed information can be narrowed down via command line options.
   IMPORTANT: Hints given by this script are just valid if the jobs were submitted to the cluster.

   optional arguments:
     -h, --help            show this help message and exit --even-if-dirty       This option must be set if the local git repository contains uncommited changes.
                           Otherwise uap will not run.
-    --cluster CLUSTER     Specify the cluster type.
+    --no-tool-checks      This option disables the otherwise mandatory checks for tool availability --cluster CLUSTER     Specify the cluster type.
 Default: [auto].
+    --details             Displays information about changed tasks.
+    --job-ids             Prints space seperated cluster job ids of all submitted jobs.
     --summarize           Displays summarized information of the analysis.
     --graph               Displays the dependency graph of the analysis.
     --sources             Displays only information about the source runs.